 Viewed Online | Most of us spend a lot of time online looking at other people’s social media accounts.
 Recent research has shown just how much of an impact this has on people.
 For instance, it stands to reason that those who post a lot of negative things online as negative people.

 Yet, those who post a lot of positive things can come across negatively as well.
-Those who talk quite openly online about how happy they are with their relationship tends to be happier in themselves but liked less by others.
+Those who talk quite openly online about how happy they are with their relationship tend to be happier in themselves but liked less by others.
 What you share online is also very important.
 People who talk about themselves and their achievements can often come across as bragging.

 One thing that few people consider, however, are the responses they receive online and how that clouds other people’s judgment.
 Psychologically speaking, we find second-hand information about an individual more reliable because individuals will usually talk about themselves in a more positive, but perhaps not entirely honest, manner.
 You can not believe everything viewed Online